hbctraining/DGE_workshop/lessons/09b_sleuth.md

 ### Exploring transcript-level expression between samples

+Within sleuth, there are multiple functions for exploring the sample QC and results.

+#### Exploratory analyses: PCA, heatmap, and count distributions

 Now we can perform some exploratory analyses, such as PCA and heatmap.

-There are multiple functions to explore the variation in the dataset explained by the different PCs.
+**PCA:** There are multiple functions to explore the variation in the dataset explained by the different PCs.

 ```r
 plot_pca(oe,